 Like a carpenter without a hammer, an SEO without the proper tools won’t get very far.
 The web is loaded with various web applications to help you get to the top of the SERPs (Search Engine Results Pages).
 So how do you know which to use?
 A great start is to use our free SEO Auditor tool to show you some basics such as organic keywords, domain authority, and much more.
 In this quick guide, I will briefly touch on the best SEO tools that I use daily and help you get more organized in your quest to dominate search marketing.

 Google Webmaster Tools

 A highly underutilized SEO tool, but also very important is Copyscape.
 It’s clear that Google does not like duplicate content issues with their Panda algorithm.
-This easy to use website tool finds all of the duplicate content on your site so you can start to clean it up.
-Did you use the same 200 character intro across social sites and directories that is on your homepage?
+This easy-to-use website tool finds all of the duplicate content on your site so you can start to clean it up.
+Did you use the same 200 character intro across social sites and directories that are on your homepage?
 Change the copy on your homepage for a quick fix.
-You definitely don’t want any copy out there with a match to your site’s content.
+You definitely don’t want any copy out there with a match to your site's content.

 OSE – MajesticSEO - Ahrefs

 And last, but far from least, we need backlink data, right?
 I really think that ahrefs.com or MajesticSEO should be your primary sources.
 They have the most comprehensive data of live links and you can see your anchor text distribution nicely, which is critical for Google’s Penguin and in-depth analysis.
 However, I lean more on Open Site Explorer by Moz as a starting point.
 I really like the filtering options to dive in quickly to your site’s backlink data.
 Link building will always be a primary component of SEO and understanding your link profile inside and out is mandatory.